Stadtwerke München: SWM Education Foundation

 SWM founded the SWM Education Foundation in November 2007.
-It promotes measures and projects in pre-school and school fields as well as in initial vocational training.
-To mark its fifth anniversary in 2013, the SWM Education Foundation introduced two new focuses to its work: its own scholarship program as well as an award.
-The scholarship program is aimed at students studying engineering as well as natural sciences, economic sciences and IT based in Munich and the surrounding region.
-The Foundation's award, which comes with 10,000 euros in prize money, has been presented every year since 2013 in recognition of special efforts in the field of education for disadvantaged children, teens and young adults.
+The foundation promotes measures and projects and provides vocational training.
+To mark its fifth anniversary in 2013, it introduced a scholarship program and an award.
+The scholarship program is aimed at students studying engineering, the natural sciences, economics and IT in Munich and the surrounding region.
+The €10,000 award has been presented every year since then in recognition of efforts in the field of education for disadvantaged children, teens and young adults.

 Stadtwerke Project

-Socially disadvantaged and/or individually affected young people are supported by SWM via the "Stadtwerke Project" education initiative.
-The Stadtwerke Project has worked together with the city's youth welfare office for over 25 years to offer around five young people per year a technical/commercial vocational training at SWM, in connection with career-related advice and socio-educational support.
-The young people not only receive a complete vocational training, but also support in leading an independent life.
+Disadvantaged young people are supported by the Stadtwerke Project educational initiative.
+The project has worked with the city's youth welfare office to offer about five young people per year technical-commercial vocational training at SWM, in connection with career-related advice and socio-educational support.
+The young people receive vocational training and support in leading an independent life.

-Sports funding

-SWM funds the sports teams Schwimmstartgemeinschaft Stadtwerke München (SG SWM, swimming team) and Leichtathletikgemeinschaft Stadtwerke München (LG SWM, track and field team).
-SG SWM was formed when the individual swimming clubs Isarnixen Damen-Schwimm-Verein München, Männer-Schwimm-Verein München, Freier Wassersportverein München and Schwimmverein München 1899 merged.
-The training and competitive sports club is successful in the fields of swimming, synchronized swimming, water polo and diving.
-Through its funding, the company aims to promote competitive sports in these four areas as well as participation in national and international competitions.